 VI.
 Human Rights of Vulnerable Groups

 The first 19 reports (Phase 1) covering Parts I-IV of these categories launched on 26 April 2021.
-The remaining two parts will be published along with the second set of reports (Phase 2) on or around 1 July 2021.
+The second and third sets of reports (Phases 2 and 3) are currently being published along with the remaining Parts V-VI.

 What about comparative analysis of best and worst practices?